 Rod of Flaming Death: I used to look down on this item and dismiss it, now I seldom let my second Necromancer out of the crypt without it.
 The ability to single out and inflict panic tests on nuisances like Skaven weapon teams, Empire detachments and any Skirmishers at all is absolutely precious and can save you a lot of trouble in the early stages of the game.
 You probably won’t get to use it more than once as most people will save Dispel dice for it, but let ‘em: it’s still helping.

-Cursed Book: Along with the Book of Arkhan, this one was a regular feature in tournament armies of the day.
+Cursed Book: Good for the same reason the Sword of Striking is: direct interface with the “to hit” roll in combat doesn’t come along very often.
 I like it on a Wraith, whose presence turns into a subtle distorter of play between this and the Terror, and who can substitute as a credible bodyguard for my Necromancer too.
 It’s not bad on a Battle Standard Bearer either, if you have nowhere else to put it and don’t fancy the Flayed Hauberk or a Big Flag.
 While it’s quite expensive it has never failed to pay off when I’ve brought it.
+Best in slot.

 Cloak of Mists and Shadows: Really, really good on a Master Necromancer.
 Otherwise, not really worth bothering with.
 Giving up your fighting stats is too high a price to pay for a Vampire character and an ordinary Necromancer needs those points for something more direct.